Vokerlee/How-to-create-EXE-file/README.md

 5. [Program segments](program-segments)

 So let's figure out what are all these contraptions.
 Of course, let's deal with DOS things first.

 ## DOS Header
 DOS Header is first bytes in our .exe program.
-Its aim is to describe how the program should act if it is launched under the DOS OS.
-According to MS source codes, it is the following stuff:
+Its aim is to describe how the program should act if it is launched on DOS OS.
+According to MS source codes, it consists of the following stuff:

 ```C++
 struct IMAGE_DOS_HEADER {               // DOS .EXE header
     WORD   e_magic;                     // Magic number